 In 1954 the Assumption Sisters founded the Associate Missionaries of the Assumption (AMA), now Assumption Mission Associates, as a way of answering the many appeals of the world.
 Young women and men committed themselves to work and live with Assumption communities in Asia, Africa, the Americas, and Europe, sharing their vision of the Christian transformation of society and working to make it happen.
 Today, the work continues.
 While at their volunteer sites, AMA's find new insight into God's gifts through service to others.
 It is through their service that they come to understand more fully the rule of life of The Religious of the Assumption: "Love never remains idle: it makes us creative and impels us to heed all the appeals of the world and to find new ways of answering them."
 The mission of AMA today, as it began over 50 years ago, remains the same and continues to enrich the lives of volunteers, religious, and those served.

 Who Are The AMA's?

 AMA's are young people from all over the country who find the beliefs of Saint Marie Eugenie appealing.
 She believed that "this Earth is a place of glory for God" and that each of us has a responsibility to reflect that glory.
 AMA's come from Florida and Rhode Island; from San Diego and Philadelphia; from St. Louis and Sweet Home, Oregon.
-They are graduates of Gonzaga University and Stanford; Assumption College and Tulane University.
-Some have spent some years in the work force; some are new graduates.
+They are graduates of Boston College, Gonzaga University, and Stanford; Assumption University, and Tulane University.
+Some have spent some years in the workforce; some are new graduates.
 What unites them is a common zeal for service, for building the Kingdom of God here on Earth.
 They choose to make a commitment to spend a year or two in service to others, living in communities marked by sharing, direct service to the neediest in society, and prayer.
 And growing a bit themselves along the way.

 AMA Mission Statement